 - Are you trying to solve specific issues (maintenance, connex, etc.)?

-It’s definitely is the first exercise you have to do.
-Once you have a clear answer, you can continue with the second question.
+It’s is the first exercise you have to do.
+Then, once you have a clear answer, you can continue with the second question.

 Who’s your user group?

 Based on the outcome of question number one, you have to answer the questions about who will use your dashboard.
 This is crucial since it directly influences the type of solution you have to acquire or develop (especially concerning supported devices)

 In the first step, you should think about the persons/departments that will use the dashboard.